bios62/notechws/labs/lab2.md

 SELECT prediction (SVM1 using 100 AS kmh,10 AS CELSIUS) FROM DUAL;
 ```

-Does it look ok ?
+Does it look ok?
-If not, what is wrong ?
+If not, what is wrong?

 ## Step 5